Nuneaton: National

 Nuneaton is part of the constituency of the same name in the House of Commons.
-The constituency is currently represented by the Conservative Party Member of Parliament (MP), Marcus Jones, who was first elected in the 2010 general election.
+The constituency is currently represented by the Labour Party Member of Parliament (MP), Jodie Gosling who was first elected in the 2024 general election.

 From 1935 to 1983, Nuneaton was a safe Labour seat, but it has become more marginal.
-Between 1983 and 1992, the Conservatives held the seat, until losing it back to Labour.
+Between 1983 and 1992, the Conservative Party held the seat, until losing it back to Labour.
 For the next 18 years, the Labour Party (in the form of Bill Olner) was the local representative at Parliament, until his retirement.
+The Conservatives won it back at the 2010 general election, with Marcus Jones holding the seat until 2024.

 Local

-There are two-tiers of local government covering Nuneaton; Nuneaton and Bedworth Borough Council as the lower tier and Warwickshire County Council as the upper tier.
+There are two tiers of local government covering Nuneaton: Nuneaton and Bedworth Borough Council as the lower tier, and Warwickshire County Council as the upper tier.
 Nuneaton is an unparished area and so there is no tier of administration below the Borough council.
-Nuneaton and Bedworth council was once solidly controlled by the Labour Party, but has in more recent years become more changeable: It was Labour controlled from its creation in 1974, until the 2008 local elections, when the Conservatives gained control, ending 34 years of Labour rule.
-(Further reading: 2008 Nuneaton and Bedworth Borough Council election) However, the period of Conservative control was relatively short lived.
+Nuneaton and Bedworth council was once solidly controlled by the Labour Party, but has in more recent years become more volatile: It was Labour controlled from its creation in 1974, until the 2008 local elections, when the Conservatives gained control, ending 34 years of Labour rule.
+However, the period of Conservative control was relatively short lived.
 The Labour Party won two seats from the Conservative Party in the 2010 local elections, giving no party overall control of the council (but leaving the Labour Party as the largest grouping).
 In 2012 Labour gained a further 8 seats to regain overall control which they lost again to no overall control in 2018.
 In the May 2021 elections, the Conservatives once more gained a majority; winning ten seats from Labour and one from an independent.
+However, the pendulum swung back again in the May 2024 elections, when Labour again won back control of the council, winning 15 seats.